Chart Color Schemes

 Mitchell Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mitchell Park's cultural diversity is notable, with 34.1% of its population born overseas and 30.2% speaking a language other than English at home.
-Christianity is the predominant religion in Mitchell Park, accounting for 40.3% of the population.
-However, Hinduism stands out as overrepresented, comprising 6.8% compared to the Greater Adelaide average of 4.1%.
+Mitchell Park's cultural diversity is notable, with 34.1% of its residents born overseas and 30.2% speaking a language other than English at home.
+Christianity is the dominant religion in Mitchell Park, accounting for 40.3% of the population.
+Hinduism, however, is overrepresented compared to Greater Adelaide, making up 6.8% of Mitchell Park's population versus the regional average of 4.1%.

 Frequently Asked Questions - Diversity